 Abraham Lincoln: Now that the South has surrendered, just take their weapons, give them an oath and make them promise not to shoot at us anymore, and send them home.

 Grant: You sure?

 Lincoln: Do it!
 Gotta go.
 Mary Todd got theater tickets.
 I hate theater.
-I told her this is the last play I'm going to attend.
+I told her this is the last play I'm ever going to.

-You can send your criticisms about this piece to firstname.lastname@example.org :-)
+You can send your complaints about that last joke to firstname.lastname@example.org

 ~Todd E. Creason, 33°